 He rose a blond brow at me, surprised.
 "Really?
 How so?"

 I walked up next to him and I looked at the statue with a kind smile.
 "Well, you have two things wrong with your assumption."
-I chuckled lightly.
+I laughed lightly.
 "The wrong country and the wrong sculpture.
 The "Venus de Capua" is a Roman sculpture-this one however is an original Greek.
 Aphrodite of Melos."

 He crossed his arms and smiled at me.
 "Oh?
 And how do you know that?"